clintpgeorge/cs-102/spring-2022/linux/README.md

 ### `find`

-This command helps to find files based on various filters, some are given below.
+Command `find` helps to find files based on various filters, some are given below.
 * `-type` use `f` for file and `d` for directory, e.g., `-type f`
 * `-perm` filter for permission, e.g., `-perm 775`, `-perm 777`, etc.
 * `-user` filter for user name, e.g., `-user aman`
-* `-mtime` filter for the number of days based on the last modified date
+* `-mtime` filter for the number of days in terms of the last modified date of a file or a directory

+An example is given below.

 ## Acknowledgements